patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/forms/design.md

 **Use your understanding of context to plan your content hierarchy:**

 * **Include the most critical information in the field label.** Answer the most basic question first: what data do I need to provide here?
 The field label you choose will depend on the context of your form.
-For example, can you ask for an address, or do you need to ask for a business address?
-Is it enough to request a name, or do you need to specify first name, last name, and middle initial?
+For example, is it enough to request a name, or do you need to specify first name, last name, and middle initial?

-* **Include critical secondary information as helper text.** This is any information a user must have to provide the right input.
+* **Include critical secondary information as helper text.** Critical secondary information is information a user must have in order to provide the right input.
 For example, a user creating a name for a new asset may need to specify a unique name for that asset.
 Letting the user know this up front helps avoid unnecessary errors.

-* **Include background information/context as field-level help in a popover.** Never hide critical information in a popover.
-For example, you could use this type of help to define an unfamiliar term or concept that a novice user might not be familiar with.
+* **Include background information/context as field-level help in a popover.**
+For example, you could use this type of help to define an unfamiliar term or concept that a novice user might not be familiar with. **Never hide critical information in a popover.**

-**Use natural language**
+* **Use natural language**
 Again, think of a form as a conversation with your user.
 No one wants to have a conversation with a robot.

 See our [content guidelines](/design-guidelines/content/) for additional guidance.